exonianp/wp-bootstrap5-accordeon-vertical-menu/README.md

 3. It does not contain the code that detects if a node is currently active so that itself and its parents can be set to active/show.

 I am still investigating the optimal way (performance wise) in order to do these calculations; thus I am looking for the input of those who have spent a great deal of time investigating Wordpress Menus.

+Possibly the best approach will be to compute in the initial menu_items array this information (if an item is a parent to others and if itself or its children are active), extend this array and then used the results in the conditions set producing the menu_html.

+Your contributions are most welcome.